 Unlike a criminal case, where guilt must be proven beyond a reasonable doubt, the burden of proof in a False Claims Act case is “preponderance of the evidence.”
 In laymen’s terms, this means that the party who filed the case simply has to prove it is more likely than not that the supposed acts occurred.
 This makes it easier for whoever filed the case to prevail.

 Furthermore, it is important to know is that a complaint under the False Claims Act must be filed under seal.
 The person being sued does not have to be formally served through a civil service processing firm, the local sheriff’s department, or certified mail.
 If you have been sued, you may find out about through less formal means, such as through standard mail.

 If you are a defendant in a False Claims Act case, take immediate action to protect your rights.
-Contact Berry Law Firm to speak with an attorney to discuss your legal options.
+Contact Berry Law to speak with an attorney to discuss your legal options.